Frsco9/IPMI-Fan-Control/README.md

 with this command you see the log file: tail -f /var/log/ipmiservice/ipmi.log

-Thanks for using the skipt!
+Thanks for using the skript!
 DONATE paypal.me/shoko9